robwco/workshop-marketing/rfps.md

 <div class="element">
 <h3>:moneybag: Price</h3>
 How much is it going to cost?
-Include options - sometimes you'll need to stay within a set range.
+Include options.
+Sometimes you will need to stay within a  range set in the RFP.
 </div>

 <div class="element">
 <h3>:raising_hand: Questions</h3>
 Most RFPs have a Q+A process baked in.
-Always have a couple of questions ready to go no matter the project.
+Always have a couple of questions ready to go for any  project.
 </div>

 <div class="cta" markdown="1">